 We do recommend speaking with your doctor before you start taking stinging nettle if you take any medications or have been given a kidney disease diagnosis.

-Stinging nettle, whether in tea or supplement form, can reduce muscle cramps; making them extremely beneficial for anyone suffering from period pains.
+Stinging nettle, in supplement or tea form, is known for its benefits in supporting women's health and has been traditionally used to relieve menstrual cramps and heavy bleeding.
+This makes stinging nettle extremely beneficial for anyone suffering from period pains.
 It can also lighten your flow, which would help anyone with excessive menstrual bleeding.

 How to reap the benefits of stinging nettle